mhani261/BlogTask/readme.md

 # Architecture
  * Used mvc design.
- * Used Service Layer pattern to handle queries.
+ * Used Service Layer pattern.
 "# BlogTask"